A Second Chance at Eden

 A Second Chance at Eden (1998) is a collection of short stories by British writer Peter F. Hamilton, set in the Night's Dawn universe.

-The stories in this collection form a series of snapshot glimpses into the history of the Confederation leading up to the time of the The Night's Dawn Trilogy.
+The stories in this collection form a series of snapshot glimpses into the history of the Confederation leading up to the time of The Night's Dawn Trilogy.
 During the early 1990s Hamilton wrote several short stories centered on the affinity technology - and they became the inspiration to write Night's Dawn.

 Contents

 "Sonnie's Edge"

 "Sonnie's Edge" was first published in New Moon magazine in September 1991.
 It's set on Earth in the year 2070 and is about the fictional sport of beastie-baiting, involving contests to the death between artificial monsters controlled via human affinity bonds.
 The story was adapted as an episode of Love, Death & Robots in 2019.

 "A Second Chance at Eden"

 "A Second Chance at Eden" is a detective story set in the year 2090.
 It tells about the events leading to the formation of the society that was to become the Edenists.
 Eden is a bitek habitat which orbits Jupiter, mining the fusion fuel on which Earth is dependent - a mini-nation of radical politics and even more radical technology.
 Then, one of its co-creators, Penny Maowkavitz, is murdered by one of the affinity-bonded servitor chimps, but nobody can identify the perpetrator - or the motive.